How to protect your Social Security number: 10 SSN tips

 It’s smart to shred all documents that contain your SSN or other personally identifiable information before tossing them in the trash.
 The risk?
 Thieves could steal those documents from your garbage can or retrieve them at a landfill.

-If someone misuses your SSN, you may find evidence of foul play in your bank, credit, or other accounts.
-Consider setting up alerts with your financial institutions to flag unusual activities.
+If someone obtains your SSN, you may find evidence of unlawful use in your bank, credit, or other accounts.
+Consider setting up alerts with your financial institutions to flag unusual activity, such as withdrawals or purchases over a certain amount.
 Watch for changes in your credit score.
-A lot of places may give you your credit score for free.
 And check your credit reports.
-It’s easy to get them for free.
-By law, you’re entitled to a free credit report every 12 months from each of the three major credit reporting agencies.
+You’re entitled to a free credit report every 12 months from each of the three major credit reporting agencies.
 Go to AnnualCreditReport.com.

 Tip 9: Consider an identity theft protection service